Kellswork/agirl.codes/posts/how-to-check-if-an-object-is-empty-in-JavaScript.md

 ---
-title: 'how to check if an object is empty in JavaScript'
+title: 'how to check if an object is empty in javaScript'
 date: 30-03-2021
 fullDate: Sunday, 30 March 2021
 tags: JavaScript